 There are hundreds of types of aircraft that you can choose from.
-There isn’t just a single aircraft that applies in every situation.
+There isn’t a single aircraft that can be applied to every situation.

 You will need to pick out a specific plane that works for you.
 Choosing the right plane will ensure that you save money over the wrong option.

-Types of aircraft that you could own are turboprops, very light jets, a light jet, midsize jets, heavy jets, and VIP airliners.
+Types of aircraft that you could own include turboprops, very light jets, a light jet, midsize jets, heavy jets, and VIP airliners.

 All come with their own benefits and drawbacks.
 However, the general rule is that the larger the aircraft, the more additional costs are involved and extra fees.
 Moreover, larger aircraft typically come with a greater capital cost.